Kojack8/learn-presidents/README.md

 Heroku is (in this case) a complimentary service and it may take up to sixty seconds to start a dyno on your initial launch.
 ___Thank you for your patience.___

-Sign up using any new username.
-There is no password authentication.

 ## Screenshots